-OMAHA (DTN) -- A cooler pattern in the Midwest forecast, and periods of showers for the Black Sea region, are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN) -- Lower temperatures in store for the central U.S. and dryness in South Russia are the key weather items for the commodity trade's attention Monday.

 Bryce Anderson can be reached at email@example.com

 © Copyright 2020 DTN/The Progressive Farmer.
 All rights reserved.